-To avoid CPU stalling, the \collector divides all CPU cores into a set of groups and enables sampling on one group at a time (Figure~\ref{fig:pebs-collector}).
+To improve flexibility, the \collector divides all CPU cores into a set of groups and enables sampling on one or more group(s) at a time (Figure~\ref{fig:pebs-collector}).
 After each \texttt{mini\_interval} (by default, 5 seconds), the sampling thread rotates to the next core group.
+This duty-cycling helps further tune the trade-off between overhead and accuracy.
+It also allows sampling different events on different core groups.
+For example, for latency-critical applications, one can choose to sample half of the cores at a time.
+On the other hand, for store-heavy applications, one can enable load sampling on half of the cores and store sampling on the other half at the same time.

-This duty-cycling helps tune the trade-off between overhead and accuracy.
-The \collector reads the sampling buffer and writes into one of a two hash table set.
-After each \texttt{interval} (by default, 1 minute), the \collector wakes up the \processor to process data on current hash table and moves to the other hash table for storing next interval's sampled data. \paragraph{\processor} The \processor (Figure~\ref{fig:pebs-processor}) runs on a separate thread to read page access information and generate insights on memory access behavior.
+The \collector reads the sampling buffer and writes into one of the two hash tables.
+After each \texttt{interval} (by default, 1 minute), the \collector wakes up the \processor to process data in current hash table and moves to the other hash table for storing next interval's sampled data.

+{\bf \processor.} The \processor (Figure~\ref{fig:pebs-processor}) runs on a separate thread to read page access information and generate insights on memory access behavior.
 It considers the address of a sampled record as a virtual page access where the page size is defined by the OS.
 This makes it generic to systems with any page granularities (\eg, 4KB base page, 2MB huge page, \etc).
 To generate statistics on both virtual- and physical-spaces, the \processor finds the corresponding physical page mapped to the sampled virtual page.
-It capitalizes kernel provided user-space-level per-process memory mappings (\texttt{/proc/\$PID/maps} and \texttt{/proc/\$PID/pagemap}) to collect information on a page's physical address, memory type, and locality.
-This address translation can cause high overhead if the target process' working set size is extremely large (\eg, terabyte-scale).
-One can, however, configure the \processor to disable the physical address translation and characterize an application only on its virtual-space access pattern.
+This address translation can cause high overhead if the target process's working set size is extremely large (\eg, terabyte-scale).
+One can configure the \processor to disable the physical address translation and characterize an application only on its virtual-space access pattern.

-For each page, we maintain a 64-bit bitmap to track its activeness within an interval.
+For each page, a 64-bit bitmap tracks its activeness within an interval.
 If a page is active within an interval, the corresponding bit is set.
 At the end of each interval, the bitmap is left-shifted one bit to track for a new interval.
-One can also configure the \processor to use multiple bits for one interval to capture the difference in page access frequency, at the cost of supporting shorter history.
+One can use multiple bits for one interval to capture the page access frequency, at the cost of supporting shorter history.
 After generating the statistics and reporting them, the \processor sleeps (Figure~\ref{fig:pebs-interval}).